andrewdcamp/andrewdcamp.github.io/_posts/2020-5-01-Group Assignment.md

 ## Problem solving approach
-### Assign groups
+### Assigning groups
 Clustering is a great way to organize data into groups, though most clustering algorithms are not designed to deliver same-size clusters.
 I found an excellent comparison of same size clustering methods from [this post](http://jmonlong.github.io/Hippocamplus/2018/06/09/cluster-same-size/) and after trying out a few approaches, modified the hierarchical bottom clustering approach to fit my needs.

 The function accepts a distance matrix as an input and follows an iterative approach to place data into groups given a cluster size.

 To create the input matrix, we create *similarity* matrices for each of our members’ attributes, providing a positive score where an attribute overlaps between two members, weighted by arbitrary importance.
+I.e. if two people are in the same age group we add a value to their similarity score.

 |                   |Adcock, Lillian |Albro, Claire |Alexander, Sabryna |Allen, Arielle |